devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step1.md

 ### Command line Syntaxes.

-In termninal the first one we give to execute is a command.
+In termninal the first argument we give to execute is a command.

 For example: